Cauliflower Gnocchi may just become your new favorite gluten free pasta recipe! There are so many ways to enjoy gluten free cauliflower gnocchi!

 My parents are visiting right now.
 And last night I asked my family if they wanted ‘pesto and penne pasta’ or ‘pesto and cauliflower gnocchi’.
 Because we couldn’t come to a consensus, the most diplomatic solution was to use both!
 That’s how the Cauliflower Gnocchi and Penne!

 It’s what we now refer to as Cauliflower Gnocchi and Penne Pasta Pesto (Ok, the name is lame, but the dish is delish!).

 After dinner, my dad asked for the recipe.
-Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto recipe is dedicated to you.
+Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto is for you.